rokath/trice/README.md

 - `TRICE16( "tim: myFunc %d\n", sysTick );` before and after a function call lets you easy measure the function execution time.
 - As graphical vizualisation you could use a tool similar to https://github.com/sqshq/sampler.
 - TRICE has intentionally no target timestamps for performance reasons.
 On the PC you can display the *reception timestampts*.
-But you can add own **timestamps as parameters** for exact embedded time measuremnets.
+But you can add own **timestamps as parameters** for exact embedded time measurements.
 Having several devices with trice timestamps, **network timing measurement** is possible.

 ## How it approximately works